LLNL/Surfactant/docs/cli_usage.md

 ```

 ## surfactant cli add
-The **cli add** command will allow users to easily manually add entries to an SBOM.
+The **cli add** command will allow users to easily add manual entries to an SBOM.
 This command should allow users to do a few things:
 - Add key value pairs to existing SBOM entries
-- Add whole new entries to sbom
+- Add whole new entries to the SBOM

 ```bash
 surfactant cli add --relationship "{xUUID:"123",yUUID:456, "relationship: "Uses"}" sbom.json